zulvkr/rtx638test/README.md

 TheAgencyApi utilizes xUnit as the testing framework for integration tests.The test coverage is still limited.

+Manually, I have tested following scenarios:

+- Create a new appointment in off days.
+- Create a new appointment in full appointment days.
+- Create a new appointment in empty days.
+- Create date configuration.
+- Edit date configuration.

 ## Getting Started

 Open the solution and run the project via dotnet cli or visual studio.